openlawlibrary/pygls/examples/compiled-json-extension/README.md

     - Make sure you add a script to activate the correct python environment with pygls and nuitka in ./.vscode/tasks.json for the server compilation. (before ``make clean && make server``)
+1. Make the executable at ``./dist/json_server/json_server`` available to the extension with one of these options:
+    1. Set a ``jsonServer.serverPath`` to the absolute path to the executable.
+    1. Search for "changing the PATH environment variable" online if you don't know how to do this.
 1. Press Ctrl+Shift+D to run a debugging instance of VS Code with the extension loaded.